spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

     b.
 Select 'Pub/Sub' as the trigger type.

     c.
 Select 'google' as the `Pub/Sub System Type` and select 'my-gcs-subscription' as the `Subscription Name`.

     d.
+Add an attribute constraint with key 'eventType' and value 'OBJECT_FINALIZE'.
+This prevents your pipeline from triggering twice from one GCS event.

+    e.
 Select the '.../app.tar' expected artifact in the `Expected Artifacts` drop down.

-    e.
+    f.
 Save the pipeline with the `Save Changes` button in the bottom right corner of the pipeline configuration screen.

 4. Create and configure a deploy stage in your pipeline.